bahrus/xtal-state/README.md

 </xtal-state-update>
 ```

-If the history state is null, or doesn't have a nested object hierarchy matching the long path specified above, xtal-state-update will first create such an object hierarchy before inserting the policeBlotter object without losing the state created elsewhere.
+If the history state is null, or doesn't have a nested object hierarchy matching the long path specified above, xtal-state-update will first create such an object hierarchy before inserting the policeBlotter object, without losing the state created elsewhere.

 xtal-state-update will note the path being updated.  xtal-state-watch components will ignore history updates if their where-path is not in alignment with the where-path of xtal-state-update.
 [TODO]